jca02266/lha/README.md

 LHa for UNIX with Autoconf
 =======================

-Translated with www.DeepL.com/Translator (free version)
+Translated by Koji Arai with www.DeepL.com/Translator (free version)

 This file describes changes of the Autoconf version of the LHa for UNIX.